-- 1. Lower division preprofessional curricula for transfer to senior universities, applicable toward the baccalaureate degree; - 2.
-General education which provides a fundamental learning foundation and stimulates intellectual curiosity; - 3.
-Occupational programs for entry into specific vocations and further training for increased occupational effectiveness while pursuing a vocation; - 4.
+- 1. Lower division curricula for transfer to senior universities, applicable toward the baccalaureate degree; - Occupational programs for entry into specific vocations and further training for increased occupational effectiveness while pursuing a vocation; - 3.
+General education which provides a fundamental learning foundation and stimulates intellectual curiosity; - 4.
 Continuing education for citizens in the community who may desire further preparation in general education, or in a vocational field; - 5.
 Remedial programs in fundamental skills for increased effectiveness in pursuing the basic objectives of the College; - 6.
-Advising and counseling for educational, occupational, and personal planning; and - 7.
+Advising and counseling for educational, occupational, and personal planning and - 7.
 Community services which encourage the residents of the community to use college resources for cultural and recreational activities.